BUSI-653-codes/City-of-Vancouver-DAP-Project-Part-1-Peddaballe-Vinodh-Kumar-Reddy/README.md

 ### Step 5: Data Ingestion & Step 6: Data Storage
 * These are the steps where we creat appropriate Bucket structure mentioned in Step 3.
 * Once the buckets & folders are created wecan them move to uploading the dataset files into AWS environment of S3 buckets.
-* This will allow ease of access to data sets in AWS environment.
+* This will allow ease of access to data sets in AWS environment.<br>
 ![image](https://github.com/user-attachments/assets/4602b53b-ee88-475d-a77f-3e830077962b)
-*The above image display the details of “Storage” & "Ingestion" for “**Pet Inquiries**” of "***Lost and Found Inventory Dataset***"using ‘AWS-S3’
+*The above image display the details of “Storage” & "Ingestion" for “**Pet Inquiries**” of "***Lost and Found Inventory Dataset***"using ‘AWS-S3’<br>
 ![image](https://github.com/user-attachments/assets/bc5aa6bf-8f6c-481a-a63e-4c501c3f224f)
 *The above image display the details of “Storage” & "Ingestion" for “**Matched Inquiries**” of "***Found Inventory Dataset***"using ‘AWS-S3’
 ### Step 7: Data Pipeline Design
 * The datasets we need are now available in the AWS environment.
 * The ETL pipeline design can now be started.
 * We are able to define the precise data flow, starting from the raw datasets' input and ending with the reports or final outcomes.
 * The ETL pipeline implementation's algorithm is the sole thing involved in this stage.
-This will provide a visual depiction of how data moves through the ETL pipeline to produce the required outputs.
+This will provide a visual depiction of how data moves through the ETL pipeline to produce the required outputs.<br>
 ![appx004](https://github.com/user-attachments/assets/0f36382f-7be8-4005-927a-697802f6ccfd)
 * The above image display the details of “Pets Lost & Found” ETL process.
 ### Steps 8 & 9: Data Cleaning & Data Structuring
 * Data cleaning involved converting the columns into desired schema format and ensuring consistency between the two datasets.
 * We also need to ensure the Missing or incomplete records by reviewing the datasets for accuracy of analysis.
 * For this we are goign to use the **"AWS DataBrew"** service.
-* AWS-DataBrew helps in formatting, handlng missing values, schema changes and other data cleaning and structuring tasks.
+* AWS-DataBrew helps in formatting, handlng missing values, schema changes and other data cleaning and structuring tasks.<br>
  ![image](https://github.com/user-attachments/assets/95ecfd16-db46-4427-893d-bb64ed76507a)
-* The above image display the details of “Schema Information” for “**Found Inventory Dataset**” using ‘AWS-DataBrew’.
+* The above image display the details of “Schema Information” for “**Found Inventory Dataset**” using ‘AWS-DataBrew’.<br>
 ![image](https://github.com/user-attachments/assets/09b68971-8a03-45b0-80a1-f5ce49e5812f)
 Note: The above image display the details of “Schema Information” for “**Matched Inquiries Dataset**” using ‘AWS-DataBrew’.
 ### Step 10: Data Pipeline Implementation